-The Companys financial instruments consist of cash, other receivable and accounts payable and accrued liabilities.
-The Company designated its cash, other receivable, reclamation deposits and staking deposits as loans and receivables, which are measured at amortized cost.
+The Companys financial instruments consist of cash, marketable securities and accounts payable and accrued liabilities.
+The Company designated its cash as loans and receivables, which are measured at amortized cost.
+The marketable securities are designated as available-for-sale financial assets, which are measured at fair value.
 Accounts payable and accrued liabilities are designated as other financial liabilities, which are measured at amortized cost.